gsoulie/ionic2-resources/ionic-publishing.md

 ### Google Play Console

-> Notice : Even for testing mode, you must fill the play store app general information and note that your users must have a google email with **@gmail**.
+> Notice : Even for testing mode, you must fill the play store app general information and note that your users must provide your main google account  **@gmail** address.

 Then, go to the "Test" section and choose your test mode (closed test "alpha" for example), follow the intructions and upload your *app-relsease.aab* file